Israel vows to pursue Syria operations until Iran leaves - France 24

 Jerusalem (AFP)

-Israeli Defence Minister Naftali Bennett said Tuesday the Jewish state will pursue operations in Syria until Iran leaves, hours after strikes on Iranian-backed militias and their allies killed 14 fighters.
+Israel will keep up its operations in Syria until its arch enemy Iran leaves, Defence Minister Naftali Bennett said Tuesday after strikes on Iranian-backed militias and their allies killed 14 fighters.

+Israel has launched hundreds of attacks in Syria since the start of the civil war in 2011, targeting government troops, allied Iranian forces and fighters from Lebanese militant group Hezbollah.

+The Jewish state rarely confirms details of its operations in Syria but says Iran's presence in support of President Bashar al-Assad is a threat and that it will continue its attacks.

+Bennett, speaking to the state-owned Kan 11 television news channel, did not claim Israeli responsibility for the latest overnight strikes on Syria.

-"Iran has nothing to do in Syria... (and) we won't stop before they leave Syria," Bennett said in a television interview, stopping short of claiming Israeli responsibility for the overnight strikes.
+But he said: "Iran has nothing to do in Syria... (and) we won't stop before they leave Syria".

-It was not immediately clear who carried out the strikes in the desert near the eastern Syrian town of Mayadin.

 The Britain-based Syrian Observatory for Human Rights war monitor said the strikes came minutes after Syrian air defences intercepted Israeli air raids over the north of the country.